 The UEFA CFCB settlement agreement: what it is, what it commits you to and why it is not a get-out

 When Newcastle United and Juventus entered settlement agreements with UEFA's Club Financial Control Body in June 2026, some coverage framed the outcome as a deal struck, a fine agreed and a matter resolved.
 That framing misunderstands what a settlement agreement is.
 It is not a resolved matter.
-It is the beginning of a three-year compliance programme, with annual targets, public reporting obligations and escalating consequences, up to and including exclusion from UEFA competition, if those targets are not met.
+It is the beginning of a multi-year compliance programme, with annual targets, reporting obligations to the CFCB, ongoing monitoring and escalating consequences, up to and including exclusion from UEFA competition if those targets are not met.

 This is the fourth article in our UEFA Financial Sustainability series.
 To view the whole series, click here.